Lumbar Spinal Fusion Surgery

 Spondylolysis and Spondylolisthesis

 Spondylolisthesis, the term used to describe when one vertebra slips forward on the one below it, usually occurs when a spondylolysis (defect) exists in the vertebra on top.
-There two main parts of the spine keep each vertebra aligned to the disc and the facet joints.
+There two main parts of the spine that keep each vertebra aligned to the disc and the facet joints.
 When spondylolisthesis occurs, the facet joint can no longer hold the vertebra back.
 The intervertebral disc may slowly stretch under the increased stress and allow the upper vertebra to slide forward.
 A surgeon may use fusion for both conditions to stop motion in the problem vertebrae.

 Lumbar Spinal Fusion Surgery

 During a spinal fusion, a bone graft joins two or more vertebrae.
 The vertebrae grow together during the healing process, creating a solid piece of bone.
 The bone graft helps the vertebrae heal together, or fuse.
 A bone from the pelvis can serve as a bone graft at the time of surgery.
-However, some surgeons prefer to use bone graft from a bone bank (called allograft).
+However, some surgeons prefer to use a bone graft from a bone bank (called allograft).

 Your surgeon can use an anterior (from the front) approach, a posterior (from the back) approach, or a combined approach to lumbar fusion surgery.